 But these are all commonplace problems.
 What I really, really struggle with about the online world is its ability to destabilize the truth and put out a different reality.
 As Matthew D’Ancona says in this interview

 , it can proliferate falsehood – and that’s a really, really serious issue.
 On a good day, it can just be a different perspective; on a bad day it can spread lies and make people feel shit and affect their whole being.

 So I want to make a promise.
 There are now over 15,000 of you on Instagram which I’m really grateful for and don’t take lightly.
 I want this space to be something that I’m proud of and that I can tell my kids about when they’re older.
 I owe it to them, I owe it to myself, I owe it to my patient husband who probably misses out on a bit of TLC because of it, and I owe it you.
 I commit to always putting out content that is truthful

 .
 Whether it’s feelings I’m experiencing, information I’m sharing, products

 I’m using, the truth matters – not just in a moral dimension but in a practical one too as its on this basis that we make decisions on everything we do in life.
 As a reader you are at the mercy of what you are scrolling on your screen which means anyone creating content has a responsibility

-* If I don’t post in a few days it’s because I simply don’t feel like it or perhaps have something far more important happening in my non-online world.
+* If I don’t post in a few days it’s because I simply don’t feel like it.
 I want to relieve myself of the pressure to post.

-* And yes, if every once in a while I choose to spend 10 minutes of my life that I know I’ll never get back arranging a bunch of flowers around my coffee with the sole purpose of creating a pretty photo that’s because I care about aesthetics, I love creating a beautiful image and I’m OK with that.
+* And yes, if every once in a while I choose to spend 10 minutes of my life that I know I’ll never get back arranging a bunch of flowers around my coffee with the sole purpose of creating an aesthetically pleasing photo, I’m OK with that.